TECHNOLOGY, CHANGE AND INNOVATION (BLENDED LEARNING) - 2020/1

-- Factors impacting on users perception of interfaces (PSB3)
+- Factors impacting on user's perception of interfaces

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to enable learners to demonstrate their ability to identify the need for change and innovation within their own organisation.
-Learners will be required to show that they have both the relevant analytical and diagnostic tools to identify inefficiencies and the need for change as well as appropriate tools and methodologies to manage associated recommendations and solutions to successful conclusions.
+The assessment strategy is designed to provide learners with the opportunity to demonstrate their understanding and application of the core learning outcomes for the module and the full range of knowledge, skills and behaviours identified above.
+It is designed to enable learners to demonstrate their ability to identify the need for change and innovation within their own organisation.
+Learners will be required to show that they have both the relevant analytical and diagnostic tools to identify inefficiencies and the need for change as well as appropriate tools and methodologies to manage associated recommendations and solutions to successful conclusions

 In addition the assessment strategy will enable learners to prove that they are building up their knowledge and understanding about developments in the market due to opportunities technology and media provides and to become aware of the broad range of existing examples.

 Learners will be required to produce a 2,500 word report on the identification and implementation plan of an organisational change, new technology or other innovation that their organisation would benefit from.
 Learners will need to draw on the latest academic research and industry trends to demonstrate the relevance of their proposed solution.